raphink/marionette-collective/website/reference/basic/gettingstarted.md

 RPMs for these are available [here][DepRPMs].

-**NOTE: You need version Stomp Gem 1.1 for mcollective up to 0.4.5.  mcollective 0.4.6 onward supports 1.1 and 1.1.6 and newer**

 ## ActiveMQ
 I've developed this against ActiveMQ.
 It should work against other Stomp servers but I suspect if you choose one without username and password support you might have problems, please let me know if that's the case